-- Customize the MWTM personality to show menus, options, and tools that are only for ITP networks or only for RAN-O networks, or, if required, for both network types.
-You customize the personality preference during installation.
-You can change the personality type later, if required, through the command line. - Customize the GUI, topology, and tabular views to meet your specific needs.
+- Customize MWTM network(s) to show menus, options, and tools that are specific to the types of network that you are managing.
+You customize your network preferences during installation.
+You can change the network type later, if required, through the command line. - Customize the GUI, topology, and tabular views to meet your specific needs.
 You can save customized views and subviews for future use and reference, and share them with other network users. - Annotate network objects and events, attaching important information such as detailed descriptions, locations, service history, what triggered the event, and how often it has occurred. - Customize the display category, severity, color, and message that you see with events.
 You can even have the MWTM play unique sounds for different types of events. - Automate events, calling UNIX scripts to drive automatic paging, e-mail, and so on. - Forward SNMP traps, and MWTM events in the form of SNMP traps, to other hosts, such as the Cisco Info Center (CIC) and the Micromuse Netcool suite of products. - (ITP only) Load destination point code (DPC) route tables, GTT tables, and MLR address tables from files or from ITPs, configure the tables in the MWTM client, and deploy and activate the tables on ITPs.
 Supports GTT file format versions 3.1, 4.0, and 4.1.
 Supports cross-instance GTT files.
 Provides command-line verification of route tables and GTT tables.